Skip to main content

 Task Search screen

-• Basic Task Search; and
+• Advanced, and

-• Advanced Task Search.
+• Task ID search

 The tab you see will depend on which one you were viewing the last time you were in Contract Eagle.